cqllysto/AstroNautica/README.md

     Assume 2d system with no inclination changes.
     Maneuvers can only be performed at periapsis or apoapsis (if the orbit is circular, then the    spacecraft is set to behave as if it is always at periapsis).
     The spacecraft orbits a gravity well of earth characteristics, but there is no physical body simulated yet.
-    Spacecraft burns happen instantly, rather than over a period of time.
+    Maneuver burns happen instantly, rather than over a period of time.

 ## Spacecraft:
     Describes the current position using the mean and true anamoly.